 Taiwan Travel Costs

-Accommodation – Hostels dorms with 6-8-bed cost between 240-600 per night ($8-20 USD).
-Every place has free wi-fi and most hostels have self-catering facilities and include free breakfast.
+Accommodation – Hostels dorms with 6-8-bed cost between 300-700 TWD per night.
+A private room costs anything from 1,000-3,000 TWD.
+Every place has free Wi-Fi and most hostels have self-catering facilities and include free breakfast.

-Budget hotels start at 860 NT$ ($30 USD) for a small room with a double bed.
-Most rooms have AC but free breakfast is rare.
+Budget hotels start at 950 TWD for a small room with a double bed.
+Most rooms have AC but free breakfast is rarely included.

-Airbnb is available around the country with private rooms starting at 725 NT$ ($25 USD) per night, though they average at least double that.
-For an entire home or apartment, expect to pay at least 1,600 NT$ ($55 USD).
+Airbnb is available around the country with private rooms starting at 650 TWD per night, though they average at least triple that.
+For an entire home or apartment, expect to pay at least 1,000 TWD (though prices average triple that).
+Book early to find the best deals.

-Wild camping is generally prohibited but there are a few campgrounds around the country.
-Expect to pay at least 300 NT$ ($10 USD) for a basic plot without electricity.
+Wild camping is generally prohibited but there are lots of campgrounds around the country.
+Expect to pay at least 300 TWD for a basic plot without electricity.

-Food at the outdoor markets will cost around 35-80 NT depending on what you get.
-An order of dumplings will cost around 40 NT.
-Noodle soup or a basic rice dish costs between 30-100 NT$ ($1-3.50 USD).
+Food at the outdoor markets costs around 35-100 TWD depending on what you get.
+An order of dumplings costs around 100 TWD.
+Noodle soup or a basic rice dish costs around 70 TWD.

-A meal at a simple sit-down restaurant serving local cuisine costs around 100 NT$ ($3.50 USD).
+A meal at a simple sit-down restaurant serving local cuisine costs around 120 TWD.

-Western food will cost between 100-300 NT.
-Burgers are on the lower end while pizza on the higher end.
+Western food costs between 100-400 TWD.
+Burgers (often made with pork rather than beef) are on the lower end while pizza is on the higher end.

 Fast food is pretty popular here.
-MosBurger (the best fast food joint in the country) costs around 165 ($5.50 USD) for a combo meal.
-Sushi, one of the most popular food option, costs 300–450 NT ($10-15 USD) for a meal.
-(Plates at the conveyer belt places are around 30 NT each.
+MosBurger (the best fast food joint in the country) costs around 165 TWD for a combo meal.
+Sushi, one of the most popular food options, costs 300–450 TWD for a meal.
+(Plates at the conveyor belt places are around 30 TWD each.

 Backpacking Taiwan Suggested Budgets

-On a backpacker budget of 890-1,040 NT$ ($30-35 USD) a day, you can stay in a hostel dorm, eat out at the markets or cheap restaurants serving traditional cuisine, limit your drinking, do free walking tours, and take public transportation to get around.
+On a backpacker budget of 1,050 TWD per day, you can stay in a hostel dorm, eat some street food, cook some meals, limit your drinking, do free walking tours, and take public transportation to get around.

-On a mid-range budget of 2,300-2,600 NT$ ($80-90 USD) per day, you can stay in a budget hotel or Airbnb, enjoy some Western food, drinks, take high-speed train, occasional taxi, and visit some museums.
+On a mid-range budget of 2,700 TWD per day, you can stay in an Airbnb, enjoy some Western food, drink more, take the bus between cities, and do more paid activities like museum visits and cooking classes.

-For a luxury budget of 6,500 NT$ ($225 USD) per day, you can stay in a four-star hotel, rent a car, take guided tours to the islands, go diving, take taxis to get around, eat out at any restaurant you want, and visit as many attractions as you want.
+On a “luxury” budget of 5,600 TWD per day, you can stay in a hotel, rent a car or take the train between cities, take guided tours to the islands, go diving, eat out at any restaurant you want, and visit as many attractions as you want.
+This is just the ground floor for luxury though.
 The sky is the limit!

 Taiwan Travel Guide: Money-Saving Tips

 Taiwan is an affordable country so you don’t need to worry about breaking the bank here.
-As long as you stick to local cuisine and limit your drinking, you’ll be hard pressed to spend a lot of money.
-I had to try to spend money here!
-Here are a few tips on how to save money in Taiwan:
+As long as you stick to local cuisine and limit your drinking, it’s hard to spend a lot of money.
+Here are a few tips to keep your spending in check:

 - Skip the high-speed trains – The high-speed trains in Taiwan are super convenient but expensive.
 Stick to the slower local trains, which are about 50% cheaper than the HSR.

 - Avoid Western food – Western food is twice the price of Taiwanese food.
-Stick to traditional cuisine to save money.
+It’s also not amazing so stick to the local cuisine to save money.

 - Go hiking – Spend your days hiking Taiwan’s many mountains and trails.
 The country is so small that you are never far from any park, they are well connected to public transportation, and they are all free.

-- Take free walking tours – Taipei, Jiufen, Tainan, and Kaohsiung all have free walking tours from Like It Formosa.
+- Take free walking tours – Taipei, Jiufen, Tainan, and Kaohsiung all have free walking tours from companies like Like It Formosa.
 They’re my favorite walking tour company in Taiwan.
 Their tours are fun, informative, and free.
+Just remember to tip your guide at the end.

 - Bring a reusable water bottle – The tap water here needs to be boiled before drinking so bring a bottle with a filter to ensure you have safe drinking water.
 LifeStraw makes a reusable bottle with a built-in filter to you can be sure you water is safe and clean.